Drum Transcription: “Voice” — Simon Phillips with Hiromi

 In that pic above, he must have at least seven toms, not counting octobans or that big “gong” drum on his right.
 Even more confusing, he has six different drum sets laid out on his website, and each one has at least seven toms in one configuration or another.

 The toms on “Voice” most definitely blur together, and there comes a point where notating six rack toms starts to feel pointless.
 I mean, do they really sound that different from one another?
-MuseScore only lets me use six toms period, so I have four rack toms and two floor toms notated.
+MuseScore’s default MIDI drum kit only has six toms anyway, so I have four rack toms and two floor toms notated.
 God help me if he actually used that gong drum and I just missed it.

 Because the measures have an odd number of beats, there may be some surreptitious sticking changes amidst the singles.
 Simon also likes changing to open–handed playing on the fly; another thing to be aware of.